hujhax/austin-improv-wiki/Jason Oliver.md

 **Jason Oliver** is an improv performer.

 ## History
-Jason lived in Houston, where he played with Scatter!, before moving to Austin.
+Jason started his improv career in Houston, where he performed with Scatter!
+After quitting his MFA Acting program at the University of Houston, he moved to New York City and then to Austin in 2007.

 ## Troupes
 * [[Scatter!]]